radulle/ngx-deploy-npm/README.md

 We are looking forward to the following features:

-- Implement Continuous Everything with Github Actions:
+- Implement Continuous Everything with Github Actions
 - Specify which library configure the builder on the installment (`init`)
-- Ways to copy files into the final build, like README, LICENCE, and CHANGELOG files

 Your feature that's not on the list yet?